By Valerie VanBooven| Last Updated

 Cons of a Reverse Mortgage

-It is extremely important to talk to an expert who understands the complicated laws that exist in each state in order to avoid problems down the road.
+It is extremely important to talk to an expert who understands the complicated laws that exist in each state to avoid problems down the road.
 An elder law attorney can be very helpful when considering how reverse mortgage proceeds might affect Medicaid qualification.

-Myths about Reverse Mortgages
+Myths About Reverse Mortgages

 Myth: The bank will own the senior’s home.